SuyashLakhotia/UniversityNotes/CZ 3001 - Advanced Computer Architecture/Module 1.md

 	- If *x%* of an application cannot be enhanced, then the speedup is limited to *100/x*.

 #### Speedup
-Speedup of Computer B over Computer A:
+Speedup of Computer B over Computer A =
 Exec.
-Time in Comp A / Exec.
+Time in Comp A &divide; Exec.
 Time in Comp B

 ### Other Metrics
 - MIPS (Millions of Instructions per Second)